 Daughters of Destiny

 Vanessa received a BA in Creative Writing and Psychology from UCLA and holds a Masters’ degree in Social Work and minor in family law from Columbia University.
-Before making films, she worked as a writer and director for the Arts and Education programs for NY City Public Schools and a child advocate for Legal Aid and the UCLA Rape Treatment Center.
-She lives in New York with her husband and three children and is the daughter of Archeologist/Anthropologist Linda Roth, and Academy Award Winning Screenwriter, Eric Roth.
+Before making films, she worked as a writer and director for the Arts in Education programs for NY City Public Schools and a child advocate for Legal Aid and the UCLA Rape Treatment Center.
+She lives in New York with her husband and three children and is the daughter of Archeologist/Anthropologist Linda Roth, and Academy Award winning Screenwriter, Eric Roth.